MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 Each operation defined in Q# may then call any number of other operations.

 In contrast to operations, functions are used to describe purely *deterministic* classical behavior and do not have any effects besides computing classical values.
-For example, suppose we would like to measure our qubits at the end of a program and add the measurement results to an array.
+For example, suppose you want to measure the qubits at the end of a program and add the measurement results to an array.
 In this case, `Measure` is an *operation* that instructs the target machine to perform a measurement on the (real or simulated) qubits.
 At the same time, *functions* handle the classical process of adding the returned results to an array.

 Together, operations and functions are known as *callables*.
 Their underlying structure and behavior are introduced and detailed in [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions).